fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 # FPGA Implementation of the MSM pippengers algorithm

+We have implemented a FPGA design that runs on a AWS F1 instance and can compute the MSM of a large number of eliptic point and scalar pairs on the BLS12-377 curve.

 ## Optimizations used

-* Twisted edwards curve and extended projective points for a lower latency point multiplication algorithm
+* Twisted edwards curve and extended projective points for a lower latency point addition algorithm, and a high performance fully-pipelined adder on the FPGA
-* Allow points to be streamed in batches from the host
+* Mask PCIe latency by allowing MSM operations to start while points are being streamed in batches from the host
-* Multiplier optimizations aimed at the Barret reduction algorithm
+* Multiplier optimizations aimed at the Barret reduction algorithm and how they map to the FPGA
 * Selecting a bucket size that allows for efficent usage of FPGA URAM, and pblocking to avoid routing congestion
-* Scalars are converted into a +/- form so that bucket memory get a free bit per window
+* Scalars are converted into a signed form so that bucket memory gets a free bit per window
-* Fully pipelined point adder
 * Offloading the final triangle sum to the host
 * Using BRAM to store coefficents that can be used to reduce modulo adder and subtractor latency

-## Block diagrams
+## Block diagram

 TODO